Ormungir/credit-payment-comparison/README.md

 		the gap between interest rate and inflation, the timing of cash flows.

 These results highlight why nominal comparisons alone can be misleading.

+## Step 2: Default Risk and Expected Cash Flows

+In Step 2, the analysis is extended by introducing default risk.
+Instead of assuming that all scheduled payments are received with certainty, each payment is weighted by the probability that the loan survives up to that period.

+This transforms discounted cash flows (DCF) into expected discounted cash flows (EDCF).

+Key features of Step 2:
+- Annual probability of default (PD) is converted to a monthly PD.
+- Survival probability is calculated for each payment period.
+- Expected cash flows are computed as Payment × Survival Probability.
+- Sensitivity of default risk to payment burden (DTI) is analyzed.

+Within the tested range of default probabilities and DTI sensitivity parameters, the differentiated repayment scheme remains economically preferable for the bank when the nominal interest rate is below expected inflation.

+This result highlights the robustness of Step 1 conclusions to the inclusion of default risk under reasonable assumptions.